calendar-booked icon

 The Occupational Therapy Assistant (OTA) program includes general and technical courses and supervised fieldwork experiences.
 The Level II Fieldwork experience must be completed within 18 months of finishing the OTAC academic courses.
 The Level II Fieldwork courses, OTAC 2225 and OTAC 2235, may be taken in the 2nd summer semester or the 3rd fall semester.

 Enrollment in the OTA program may be limited due to the availability of fieldwork sites.
 Acceptance by the College does not constitute acceptance into the OTA program.
 Students are considered to be “Pre-OTA” until they have been accepted to enroll in OTA courses.
-Interested students must complete an OTA program application in order to be considered for enrollment in the OTA program.
-Students interested in enrolling in this major are encouraged to contact OTA faculty to find out the specific requirements for admission into this program.
+Students interested in enrolling in this major will need to meet the following minimum admission criteria:

 Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapy Assistant, Administered by the National Board for Certification in Occupational Therapy (NBCOT) One Bank Street Suite 300, Gaithersburg, MD 20878 (301) 990-7979.
 After successful completion of the exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.